ChrisPritchard/ctf-writeups/tryhackme/convertmyvideo.md

 10. Flag two, the admin flag, was much trickier.
 Recon showed no SUID, sudo -l wouldn't work, no cronjobs, linpeas came up with almost nothing, except a file I myself had found initially: `clean.sh` in the `/tmp` folder.
 There was nothing in the home directories: I half-heartedly started a hydra brute force against ssh with the home folder name I found, `dmv`, but it wasn't going anywhere.

-Ultimately I should have pickup up that `clean.sh` was the key.
+Ultimately I should have picked up up that `clean.sh` was the key.
 Even if I couldn't see how the file was called, there would have been no cost in shoving a `echo test > test.txt` into it and seeing if the file showed up.

 But I didn't do that.
 Frustrated, I went for help, and found out about an excellent tool called [pspy](https://github.com/DominicBreuker/pspy).
 I will have to remember to use this: its an event tracker binary that you get onto the machine, and it will show events by user.
 Kind of like `ps aux`, but as a continuous log.